Tax Credits: Examinations

 - Following notice under Section 17 (renewals notice) prior to making a final decision under Section 18.
 (Section 18 Tax Credits Act 2002).

-Examinations can start with a simple letter, or a formal notice seeking information.
-There is no right of appeal against the issue of a notice seeking information, and therefore little recourse if HMRC decide to question the claimant about things which do not strictly relate to their tax credit entitlement (known as 'fishing expeditions').
+Examinations can also start with a simple letter, or a formal notice seeking information.
+There is no right of appeal against the issue of a formal notice seeking information, and therefore little recourse if HMRC decide to question the claimant about things which do not strictly relate to their tax credit entitlement (known as 'fishing expeditions').
 However, instructions to compliance staff discourage such actions.
 Also, by statute the purpose of an examination is:

 'to provide any information or evidence which [the Board] consider they may need for making their decision',